“Don’t push people to where you want to be; meet them where they are.” - Meghan Keaney Anderson, VP Marketing, HubSpot

 Customer engagement is a valuable factor that tests the effectiveness of the brand’s online marketing strategies.
-Thanks to the internet and mobile technology, people can engage with their favourite and least favourite brands actively.
+Thanks to the internet and mobile technology, people can engage with their favorite and least favorite brands actively.
 From visiting social media pages to participating in forums, people are now instantly and actively sharing what they think of a particular brand and its products or services.
 This, in return, serves as a useful source of information for other consumers who are thinking of purchasing from the same brand as well.
 Brands, on the other hand, can choose to answer back to these reviews and receive more engagement with the consumers.

 2. Social Media Marketing

 Businesses need to make sure that they are updating their social media platforms as it can serve as a bridge between their brand and their customers.
-People are using Facebook, Twitter, Instagram, YouTube and many more to check buyer reactions before they make a purchase.
+People are using Facebook, Twitter, Instagram, YouTube, and many more to check buyer reactions before they make a purchase.
 From feedback and reviews to comparisons between various products, the information they get can affect their buying behavior.

 Some consider it as a factor that has the biggest effect on consumer behavior.
 Technology helped people access a channel where they can share their point of view on certain brands and products to a much larger audience.
 For example, consumers read reviews left by bloggers and other individuals on brand pages and sponsored posts.
-The information gathered has helped the consumer decision making process because it came from someone who has already tried the product they’re interested in buying.
-Hence, good or bad, word of mouth definitely has an effect to the sales of the brand.
+The information gathered has helped the consumer decision-making process because it came from someone who has already tried the product they’re interested in buying.
+Hence, good or bad, word of mouth definitely has an effect on the sales of the brand.

 4. Brand Awareness